calebong/calebong.github.io/index.md

    <td style="text-align:left;"> Italian fashion house Ermenegildo Zegna's shares jump 6% in trading debut after merging with SPAC - MarketWatch </td>
    <td style="text-align:left;"> Shares of Italian fashion house Ermenegildo Zegna N.V. rose 6% Monday in their trading debut on the New York Stock Exchange, after the company went public by merging with special-purpose acquisition corporation Investindustrial Acquisition Corp.
         iiac,
        in a deal with an enterprise value of $3.1 billion.
 The new company is trading under the ticker "ZGN."
 The Zegna family will continue to lead the company as it has done throughout its 111-year history.
 CEO Ermenegildo Zegna will retain his position as head of the company that owns the Zegna and Thom Browne brands.
 The company will have $761 million in proceeds from the SPAC deal, including a $250 million private investment in public equity, or PIPE.
-The SPAC is backed by Investindustrial, a European group of independently managed investment, holding and advisory companies with a 11 billion euros ($12.4 billion) of raised capital. , Ben Affleck in 'The Tender Bar' and a new 'Hotel Transylvania' movie top the list of originals                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
+The SPAC is backed by Investindustrial, a European group of independently managed investment, holding and advisory companies with a 11 billion euros ($12.4 billion) of raised capital. , Oracle Corp. on Monday confirmed plans to acquire Cerner Corp. for nearly $30 billion, pushing into the healthcare space a few months after another software giant, Microsoft Corp., made a similar acquisition, leaving analysts to wonder what other software companies will look to buy their way into hospitals.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          , Ciara Linnane is MarketWatch's investing- and corporate-news editor.
 She is based in New York. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.foxbusiness.com/economy/low-income-shoppers-impacted-inflation-holiday-season </td>